InsideOUT

 Selected artists

-The following two artists have been selected for the March and then May installations of InsideOUT.
+The following two artists were selected for the March and June installations of InsideOUT.
 A further two artists have been selected for the remainder of 2024 and will be confirmed subject to funding approval.

 InsideOUT #1: Cascade Funnel-Web Vivarium, 2024, Matthew Stolp